Skincare

 Aloe vera was a staple skin remedy when I was growing up.
 My mom always kept a jar of that gooey green jelly in case of sunburns or bug bites, and I truly believed it was magical.
 These days, mainstream and organic brands alike use the plant juice and extract, often instead of water, and the result is often nice and nourishing.

-In this article, I go into detail about exactly what aloe vera gel is, and what aloe vera’s benefits for the skin are.
-I also talk a bit about side effects, and any concerns you may have about aloe vera and California’s Proposition 65.
+In this article, I go into detail about exactly what aloe vera gel is, and what aloe vera’s benefits for the skin are, and any side effects to watch for.

 Aloe vera is very popular in skin care, either on its own as a gel or as a juice or extract used in skin care.
 The juice or gel is taken directly from the aloe vera plant, which is a type of succulent that grows well in hot or dry climates.
 The leaves of the plant are thick and fleshy with a dark outer skin that protects the gel inside.